AUTISM RUINS ROOMMATE RELATIONSHIP WITHIN 12 HOURS!

 Spotting potential roommates with Autism or mental illness is not an easy task.
 I learned my lesson in my 30 plus years living in California, I have gone through tons of roommates.
 But the first one and the last one harbored Autistic mental illness.
 I didn't think it could happen after the first time, but it did.
 I figured it was so late in my life, that I'd spot it, but was I ever wrong, and it was 30 years later.

-I can understand when I first came out here that I was young and inexperienced and thought I was a bit crazy in my own mind.
+I can understand when I first came out here that I was young and inexperienced and thought most that came across my path thought I was a bit crazy and I agreed in my own mind!
 Boy, was I wrong.
 Unfortunately, the second time around I struck out again.
 Just opened the door, was grateful to find someone nice standing there who didn't smell bad, or talk out of turn.
 Looking back now, it seemed he was going by a script, or memorized it like a character in a play.

-I noticed my life has slowed down, and I have achieved a lot I had imagined I would, we decided to take in a roommate.
+My husband and I have been living here 15 years.
+We thought it a grand idea to roll the dice on Craigslist and live with a roommate.
 The person would pay very cheap rent.
 We only needed a small amount from them, so we said "a straight $400 a month, no utilities, and everything is free, including cable, Wifi, device coded in, free parking space, security building, quiet area, clean and professional, it's a bargain.

 We spent the first 8 months with a very pretty, spunky gal who really put energy back into 'these old bones'.
 She would drag me around town and make me see the world.
 This gorgeous wild cat gave me little gifts, sewed me up a bunch of handmade pillows.
 When I fell down and hurt myself, this young gal rubbed my back and soothed my nerves, saving me a trip to the E.R.

-An Angel Sister, Ally Mosley popped into my life at the right moment.
+An Angel Sister, Ally popped into my life at the right moment.
 She was in the right place with me, at the right time.
-She stood there in the kitchen with delicate hands on hips, looking at me like a attractive nurse.
+She stood there in the kitchen with delicate hands on hips, looking at me looking like the attractive nurse on a soap opera who is stealing the patience's pan meds and replacing them with fakes.
+But she was a nice, fun girl..

-When she left, we placed the same ad again.
-It had been a wild 8 month of roommate life experience and I was sure I'd learned from this perky, gorgeous lady.
-I wasn't sad to see her go, I was happy to have gained knowledge from her by learning about her.
-We did so many things I've always wanted to do.
-Once I went to this psychic in NYC back in the late 1970's.
+We did so many things I've always wanted to do when I was the hated one in high school and not that popular throughout my life..
+Then I remembered the psychic in NYC back in the late 1970's.
+My sister and I went to see this woman on our last ever trip together before I returned to my usual college in W.VA.
 I asked her about my life.
 She said I would live a full life of adventure and whatever it was I was doing already, but it would mostly be fleeting and never happen again.

-When she was gone, I began to think about something that I had read in a book from church.
+Now Ally was gone and in all her flurry, it was as if she'd never been here., I began to think about something that I had read in a book from church.
 I was praying and asking God what was wrong with me, and why my peers were always leaving my life after some upheaval.
 It said (veiled) that "...I am blessed but will never be the doctor to the World."
 I understood that line loud and clear.
 I calmed myself and began reining myself in to a point where I thought I could be less outwardly anxious.
 So after Ally left I placed the same ad worded exactly as it had been when we found her.

 It was a small ad online seeking a roommate to share expenses.
 A simple paragraph that I thought would reel in someone appealing as Ally had been.
 But, again, the cards fell wrong and I quickly learning that I'd made the biggest mistake of my 15 years living at this particular abode.
 Ally was the first person my hubby and I decided to rent the extra room to in all the time we've been living here.
 So we were "newbies" at it.
 That turned out to be the downfall of our space.